juliaolivieri/EMGT_162_2025/lab3.md

 AND semester = "Spring"
 AND year = 2018;

 -- Use SQL aggregation to find the total number of credits the student with ID 45678 is taking in Spring 2018

+SELECT SUM(credits)
+FROM student
+INNER JOIN takes
+ON student.ID = takes.ID
+INNER JOIN course
+ON takes.course_id = course.course_id
+WHERE student.ID = 45678
+AND semester = "Spring"
+AND year = 2018;

 -- Use SQL aggregation to find the total number of credits taken by each student in Spring 2018.
-Omit any students who are not registered for any classes in Spring 2018.
+You do not need to include students who are not registered for any classes in Spring 2018.
+SELECT student.ID, SUM(credits)
+FROM student
+INNER JOIN takes
+ON student.ID = takes.ID
+INNER JOIN course
+ON takes.course_id = course.course_id
+WHERE semester = "Spring"
+AND year = 2018
+GROUP BY student.ID ;

 -- Find the names of all students who have taken any Comp.
 Sci. course ever (there should be no duplicate names)

+SELECT DISTINCT student.name
+FROM student
+INNER JOIN takes
+ON student.ID = takes.ID
+WHERE course_id LIKE "CS-%";

+-- Another way

+SELECT DISTINCT student.name
+FROM student
+INNER JOIN takes
+ON student.ID = takes.ID
+INNER JOIN course
+ON takes.course_id = course.course_id
+WHERE course.dept_name = "Comp.
+Sci.";

 -- Display the IDs of all instructors who have never taught a course.

+SELECT *
+FROM instructor
+LEFT JOIN teaches
+ON instructor.ID = teaches.ID
+WHERE sec_id IS NULL;

 -- Display the names and IDs of all instructors who have never taught a course.

+SELECT *
+FROM instructor
 ```